 - Students gain valuable experience using advanced electronic data and patient record data management systems.

 - Standardized testing prep is woven into the curriculum.
-Throughout the program, students complete national competency exams to determine acquired knowledge and licensure exam readiness.
+Throughout the program, students complete competency exams to determine acquired knowledge and licensure exam readiness.